pgEdge/pgedge-anonymizer/docs/index.md

 # pgEdge Anonymizer

-pgEdge Anonymizer is a command-line tool for anonymizing personally identifiable information (PII) in PostgreSQL databases.
-It replaces sensitive data with realistic but fake values while maintaining data consistency and referential integrity.
+pgEdge Anonymizer is a command-line tool for anonymizing personally identifiable information (PII) in a PostgreSQL database.
+Anonymizer replaces sensitive data with realistic but fake values while maintaining data consistency and referential integrity, so your development team has a working copy for experimentation and testing.

+!!! warning

+    pgEdge Anonymizer is a development tool intended to obscure PII data, and should not be applied to data in a production environment.

 pgEdge Anonymizer features:

 - **Pattern-based anonymization**: 100+ built-in patterns for common PII types
 - **Consistent replacement**: Same input values produce the same anonymized output within a run
-- **Foreign key awareness**: Automatically handles CASCADE relationships
+- **Foreign key awareness**: Automatically handles `CASCADE` relationships
 - **Large database support**: Efficient batch processing with server-side cursors
 - **Format preservation**: Maintains original data formatting where possible